-- Student teams must submit their financial plan and other required documents by May 16 to Destre Downing, FPA, Learning and Development, at DDowning@OneFPA.org - Each team should submit their financial plan and other required documents as one (1) compiled document in PDF format with the school and team member names on the title page. - Important: Please do not include your school's name or team member names on any pages other than your title page.
+- Student teams must submit their financial plan and registration form (can be found online) by May 14 to Destre Downing, FPA Learning and Student Initiatives, at DDowning@OneFPA.org - Each team should submit their financial plan as one (1) compiled document in PDF format. - Important: Please do not include your school's name or team member names on any pages of your submitted case.